Anna-Lena Grönefeld: 2008–2009: Comeback

-Grönefeld made her official comeback on 3 May 2008, at the $75,000 ITF event in Zagreb, Croatia.
-She was seeded 4th in the qualifying draw, winning three consecutive matches to reach the main draw.
+Grönefeld made her official comeback on 3 May 2008, at the $75k event in Zagreb, Croatia.
+She was seeded fourth in the qualifying draw, winning three consecutive matches to reach the main draw.
 She then won the Smart Card Open Monet+ in Zlín, Czech Republic, for the first title of her comeback.
-Grönefeld went on to win another two ITF title over the following fortnight: a $10,000 event in Alkmaar, Netherlands, and a $25,000 event at Périgueux, France.
+Grönefeld went on to win another two ITF title over the following fortnight: a $10k event in Alkmaar, Netherlands, and a $25k event at Périgueux, France.

-Grönefeld took advantage of her feed-up wildcard into the Tier IV Gaz de France Grand Prix (a result of winning the $75,000 Zlín ITF event), reaching the quarterfinals with an upset win over Lucie Šafářová.
+Grönefeld took advantage of her feed-up wildcard into the Tier IV Gaz de France Grand Prix (a result of winning the $75k Zlín event), reaching the quarterfinals with an upset win over Lucie Šafářová.
 She then played in Bad Gastein, where she was defeated in three tight sets in the second round by Pauline Parmentier.

-Her good form allowed Grönefeld to win another $50,000 ITF event in Rimini at the beginning of August.
-She also reached the final of a $50,000 event in The Bronx, where she lost to Elena Bovina.
+Her good form allowed Grönefeld to win another $50k event in Rimini at the beginning of August.
+She also reached the final of a $50k Bronx Open, where she lost to Elena Bovina.

 After winning her three qualification rounds, Grönefeld played at the 2008 US Open, and reached the fourth round of the main draw, only losing to Dinara Safina.
 Prior to her loss to Safina, Grönefeld had won six matches in a row without losing a single set, the highlights being her victory over Daniela Hantuchová in the first round and over Alizé Cornet in the third round, both top 20 players at the time.

 After losing against Austrian runner-up Tamira Paszek in the first round in Bali, Grönefeld received a wildcard for the Porsche Tennis Grand Prix in Stuttgart but lost in the first round against Venus Williams.
 With her doubles partner, Patty Schnyder, Grönefeld, however, won the doubles competition against the top seeds Květa Peschke and Rennae Stubbs.

 After winning the first two matches at the qualification for the Zurich Open, Grönefeld lost her third match against Petra Kvitová.
 With doubles partner Patty Schnyder she reached the finals.